대수다양체

 Consider the coordinate ring \(\mathbb{K}[X] = \mathbb{K}[\x_1, \ldots, \x_n] / (f_1, \ldots, f_k)\) of \(X\).
 Since \(\mathfrak{m}_x = (\x_1 - a_1, \x_2 - a_2, \ldots, \x_n - a_n) / (f_1, \ldots, f_k)\),

-\[\mathfrak{m}_x / \mathfrak{m}_x^2 \cong (\x_1 - a_1, \x_2 - a_2, \ldots, \x_n - a_n) / \left( (\x_1 - a_1, \x_2 - a_2, \ldots, \x_n - a_n)^2 + (f_1, \ldots, f_k) \right)\]Expanding each \(f_i\) in a Taylor series at \(x\) gives
+\[\mathfrak{m}_x / \mathfrak{m}_x^2 \cong (\x_1 - a_1, \x_2 - a_2, \ldots, \x_n - a_n) / \left( (\x_1 - a_1, \x_2 - a_2, \ldots, \x_n - a_n)^2 + (f_1, \ldots, f_k) \right)\]Expanding each \(f_i\) in a Taylor series at \(x\),

 \[f_i = \sum_{j=1}^n \frac{\partial f_i}{\partial \x_j}(x) (\x_j - a_j) + \text{higher order terms}\]and the higher order terms lie in \((\x_1 - a_1, \x_2 - a_2, \ldots, \x_n - a_n)^2\).
-Hence in \(\mathfrak{m}_x / \mathfrak{m}_x^2\) the linear parts \(\sum_j \frac{\partial f_i}{\partial \x_j}(x) (\x_j - a_j)\) of the \(f_i\) vanish.
+Hence in \(\mathfrak{m}_x / \mathfrak{m}_x^2\), the linear parts \(\sum_j \frac{\partial f_i}{\partial \x_j}(x) (\x_j - a_j)\) of the \(f_i\) vanish.

-On the other hand, \(\mathfrak{m}_x / \mathfrak{m}_x^2\) is generated by linear combinations of the \(\x_j - a_j\), so it can be viewed as a quotient of \(\mathbb{K}^n\).
-The kernel of the differential \((df_i)_x\) then corresponds exactly to the directions that disappear in \(\mathfrak{m}_x / \mathfrak{m}_x^2\).
-Taking the dual yields
+On the other hand, \(\mathfrak{m}_x / \mathfrak{m}_x^2\) is generated by linear combinations of the \(\x_j - a_j\), so it may be viewed as a quotient of \(\mathbb{K}^n\).
+The kernel of the differential \((df_i)_x\) then corresponds exactly to the directions that vanish in \(\mathfrak{m}_x / \mathfrak{m}_x^2\).
+Taking duals,

-\[T_x X = (\mathfrak{m}_x / \mathfrak{m}_x^2)^\ast \cong \{v \in \mathbb{K}^n \mid (df_i)_x(v) = 0 \text{ for all } i\}\]Although the proof is written in the language of maximal ideals and looks complicated, its underlying idea is simple once one thinks of \(X=Z(f_i)\).
-In this case \((df_i)_x(v)=0\) is precisely the (ordinary) tangent space of the hypersurface \(Z(f_i)\) in \(\mathbb{A}^n\) (viewing \(\mathbb{K}^n\) as \(\mathbb{A}^n\)).
-Proposition 2 applies only to affine varieties as stated, but any point \(x\) of an arbitrary variety \(X\) has an affine neighborhood, so it essentially applies to all varieties.
-The same is true of the next proposition on the dimension of the tangent space.
+\[T_x X = (\mathfrak{m}_x / \mathfrak{m}_x^2)^\ast \cong \{v \in \mathbb{K}^n \mid (df_i)_x(v) = 0 \text{ for all } i\}\]Although the proof is written in the elaborate language of maximal ideals, its underlying idea is simple: for \(X=Z(f_i)\), the condition \((df_i)_x(v)=0\) is precisely the (ordinary) tangent space of the hypersurface \(Z(f_i)\) in \(\mathbb{A}^n\) (viewing \(\mathbb{K}^n\) as \(\mathbb{A}^n\)).
+While Proposition 2 is stated only for affine varieties, every point \(x\) of any variety \(X\) has an affine neighborhood, so it applies in essence to all varieties.
+The same is true of the following proposition on the dimension of the tangent space.

-Proposition 3 \(T_x X\) is a \(\mathbb{K}\)-vector space, and its dimension is \(n - \operatorname{rank}(J_x)\).
-Here \(J_x\) is the \(k \times n\) Jacobian matrix
+Proposition 3 \(T_x X\) is a \(\mathbb{K}\)-vector space, and its dimension is \(n - \operatorname{rank}(J_x)\), where \(J_x\) is the \(k \times n\) Jacobian matrix

 \[J_x = \left(\frac{\partial f_i}{\partial \x_j}(x)\right)_{1 \le i \le k, 1 \le j \le n}\]Proof